-EDU 110 3 credits Diversity of Schools and Society
+EDU 110♦ Diversity of Schools and Society

 Social and global perspectives: how schooling is shaped by the social contexts in which it occurs, particularly in multicultural and global contexts.
-Lecture: 3 hours

-EDU 200 3 credits Introduction to Special Education
+EDU 200◊ Introduction to Special Education

 A survey course that presents the historical, philosophical and legal foundations of special education, as well as an overview of the characteristics of individuals with disabilities, the programs that serve them under the Individuals with Disabilities Education Act, and the diversity of the populations of individuals with disabilities.